-The Academic Affairs division of Thomas More College is overseen by the Academic Dean and Vice President for Academics, Dr. Bradley A. Bielski.
+The Academic Affairs division of Thomas More College is overseen by the Academic Dean and Vice President for Academics, Dr. Kathleen Jagger.
 The Course Catalog contains all academic policies of Thomas More College, including all degree requirements.
 If you have any questions regarding academics, please contact his office or the Registrar's Office.
 Listed below is some important and frequently requested information.

 MyTMC is the online place for your students to access their academic information, including course information and grades.
 Students also register and view their course and fee statements through MyTMC.